 Provided the conditions set out below are met, a request for reconsideration may be made in respect of:

-- any cuts or alterations required as condition of classification at a particular category (cuts for category); or
+- Any cuts or alterations required as condition of classification at a particular age rating (cuts for category); or

-- any cuts or alterations required regardless of category (compulsory cuts).
+- Any cuts or alterations required regardless of age rating (compulsory cuts)

-A company wishing to appeal against a decision to reject their work should proceed directly to Stage Two.
+A company wishing to appeal against a decision to refuse an age rating should proceed directly to Stage Two

-A reconsideration of the category awarded can be made up to 42 calendar days after receiving the BBFC's classification decision.
+A reconsideration of the age rating awarded can be made up to 42 calendar days after receiving the age rating decision.

-On receipt of a written request for reconsideration, the BBFC will ensure that the work, or the relevant parts of the work, are viewed by a Senior Examiner, the Assistant Director, Policy and Public Affairs (or, if unavailable, the Chief Assistant (Policy)), and the Director.
-The outcome of the reconsideration will be communicated to the submitting company within 10 working days (subject to print availability in the case of film works), provided there is no need to seek views from legal and/or other external advisers, in which case such views will be sought and considered as soon as is reasonably practicable.
+On receipt of a written request for reconsideration, we will ensure that the content, or the relevant parts, are viewed again, including by senior staff.
+The outcome of the reconsideration will be sent to the submitting company within 10 working days (subject to print availability in the case of film content), provided there is no need to seek views from legal and/or other external advisers.
+If this is required, such views will be sought and considered as soon as is reasonably practicable.

-If a reconsideration results in a different outcome, the submitting company may be required to return paperwork previously issued by the BBFC before new paperwork can be issued.
+If a reconsideration results in a different age rating, the submitting company may be required to return paperwork previously issued by the BBFC before new paperwork can be issued.